chrisdoc/thesis/thesis.md

 boundaries of the cell a location area update is performed if the new cell is in a different location area.
 The GSM standard does not define an algorithm for handover decision.
-Therefore, network suppliers are responsible for implement them.
+Therefore, network suppliers are responsible for implementing them.
 A basic handover algorithm is specified in appendix A of the ETSI GMS 05.08 @Etsi19942.

 ##### Intra-Cell-Handover